 The Cornell Public Library has a special "history cabinet" in the library with items of historical interest for Cornell and the surrounding area.
 Our historical collection includes hundreds of photos and many scrapbooks.
 These feature photos from the early days of the City of Cornell, including the Stacker, Cornell Wood Products, area churches and schools.
 Our collection also includes some photos from the Holcombe and Ruby areas. as well as, the logging industry in our region of Wisconsin beginning in the early 1900's.
-These photos have been saved to photo files and are available for people to browse on computers or through the actual items in the library.

 The library has a collection of Cornell High School yearbooks from the early 1900's to present day.
 Area residents may come in and look through these items as well.
 Our collection also includes a variety of other collectibles from the area and records from the Cornell Woman's Club through the years.